 The church was the last work of famous baroque architect Johann Bernhard Fischer von Erlach, but it was finished in 1737 by his son Joseph Emanuel Fischer von Erlach.
 It was built with the support of Emperor Charles VI who took a wow during a plague epidemic to dedicate a church for overcoming the disease.

 |How to get there||U2, Stop Karlsplatz, or walking from Stephansplatz (15-20 mins)|

 |Ticket Price||Starting from $6, children up to year 10 are admitted free.
 There are different prices for events and concerts|

 |Opening hours||Mon-Sat 9:00-18:00, Sun 12:00-19:00|

 The exhibits in the small Museo Borromeo include the traveling clothes of Saint Charles Borromeo.

 The church is sitting in the Karlsplatz, which is popular with commuters and tourists alike (there is a nearby Metro station).
-There is also a nice fountain with sculptures that ads modern look to the area.
+There is also a nice fountain with sculptures that add a modern look to the area.
 There are plenty of great photoshoot opportunities as well.

 Karlskirche is also very popular with live classical music concerts throughout the year.
 Many popular classic pieces are being performed in the church and its great acoustics make it very enjoyable.
 The most popular music performed is Vivaldi and Mozart.
 You can check the official website for the program schedule and prices.